lsprangers/lsprangers.github.io/docs/architecture_components/typical_reusable_resources/typical_distributed_kv_store/TREE_STRUCTURES_ON_DISK.md

         - Allows searches, insertions, and deletions in log time
         - B-Tree helps to break down data into fixed-size blocks called pages where each page is usually several KB
         - Page contains data or references to data
-        - One page is designated as root, and then we cascade down
+        - One page is designated as root, and then you cascade down
-- Between writing Distributed KV Stores to disk, or using a Hash Index in a relational database, and many other examples we don't list here, there are reasons to use Tree Structures on Disk
+- Between writing Distributed KV Stores to disk, or using a Hash Index in a relational database, and many other examples you don't list here, there are reasons to use Tree Structures on Disk

-So long story short, ***disk writes of sorted data are useful in multiple scenarios, and the first place we see them is Distributed KV Stores***
+So long story short, ***disk writes of sorted data are useful in multiple scenarios, and the first place you see them is Distributed KV Stores***

 The two most common are B+ Trees, and LSMTree's